-Artificial Intelligence (AI) is a technology that allows machines to mimic certain human-like behavior, such as speech or writing.
+Artificial Intelligence (AI) is a technology that allows machines to mimic certain humanlike behaviors, such as speech or writing.
 For example, new chatbots and language processing tools can answer detailed questions, write compelling essays, and develop computer code.
 While this technology can be used for good, these powerful tools can also be exploited by bad actors to make scams more sophisticated and convincing.
-This section describes Al technology, how it can be used in fraud and in scams, and what warning signs to look out for.
+This section describes AI technology, how it can be used in fraud and scams, and what warning signs to look out for.